AtomRk/Cyclistic-Rides-Analysis/README.md

   9. Key Findings:

      Highlights of the data is present at the top of dashboard.
 Some of the highlights will change as per the filters applied.
-I have included 7 key findings in the dashboard.
+I have included 7 key findings in this dashboard.

      - Total Ride Count
      - Max Ride Count